 Depreciation and amortization.
 Depreciation and amortization increased by \$1.3 million to \$8.9 million in the three months ended June 30, 2012, from \$7.6 million in the three months ended June 30, 2011.
 This increase was primarily due to additional depreciation expense in the three months ended June 30, 2012 related to increased property and equipment balances between periods, primarily related to our expanded station network.
-In addition, our amortization expense for the three month period ended June 30, 2012 related to additional depreciation that we completed on April 30, 2012.
+In addition, our amortization expense for the three month period ended June 30, 2012 includes increased amortization expense related to our ServoTech acquisition that we completed on April 30, 2012.